intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/MLPipeline.md

 ---
 ## **Define a DLEstimator**
-Before we are trying to use DLEstimator to automate the training process, we need to make clear which model used to be updated parameters and gradients, which criterion used to measure the loss, the dimension of the features and the label.
+Before we are trying to use DLEstimator to automate the training process, we need to make clear which model is used to update parameters and gradients, which criterion is used to measure the loss and the dimension of the features and the label.
 These are the key elements the DLEstimator required to prepare for the training.
 If you are unfamiliar with creating a model and criterion, check out [Model](./Model/Sequential.md) and [Losses](../APIGuide/Losses.md) sections with provided links.